Information

 About this component

-Selecting a suggestion will place its text in the input field and the list of suggestions will be hidden.
-Suggestions can be selected by clicking, tapping or by using the keyboard.
+Selecting a suggestion will place its text in the input field and hide the list of suggestions.
+Users can select suggestions by clicking, tapping or by using the keyboard.

 The suggestion list is also hidden if the user clicks away from the text input and suggestion list.